Paola Pliego: Career

 Pliego won the 2013–14 Fencing World Cup in the junior category.
 In the 2014–15 season, she ranked second at the Cancún satellite tournament.
 She won a bronze medal at the 2015 Pan American Championships in Santiago after losing 10–15 in the semifinals to USA's Dagmara Wozniak.
 She went on to take the silver medal with the team.

 In 2016, she wrongfully tested positive for forbidden substances days before the Rio 2016 Olympics, which ended her Olympic dream.
 She was cleared of any wrongdoing shortly after.

 She overcame these circumstances and in 2017, she also won the Panamerican Individual Championship for the first time ever for a Mexican Sabre Fencer.

 Even with these results she was never called up to represent Mexico on international events ever again.

 In 2019, she announced she would compete under the flag of Uzbekistan at the 2019 Fencing World Cup, citing corruption of the Mexican Olympic Committee as the main reason for this decision.

-In April 2020, a tribunal forced the Sports Commission (CONADE) to compensate Paola with 15 million pesos (750,000 USD), for the damages caused to her career.
+In April 2020, a tribunal forced the Sports Commission (CONADE) to compensate Paola with 15 million pesos (US$750,000), for the damages caused to her career.